ralvescosta/rust_iot/README.md

 - **AMQP Binaries**

-  - For HTTP the project has been used [lapin](https://crates.io/crates/lapin) create.

   - **amqp binary:**

     - The main ideia for the s.amqp binary is that receive the IoT do some works and "notify" the other services about the IoT data.